Goutham4925/event-management/README.md

-🎉 Event Management Platform (Lovable + React + Node)
+🎉 Event Management Platform

+Lovable + React + Node.js

-A full-stack Event Management Platform built with React, TypeScript, Tailwind, Prisma, and PostgreSQL, featuring a powerful Admin Dashboard to manage events, gallery, testimonials, stats, users, and dynamic pages like About.
+A full-stack Event Management Platform built with React, TypeScript, Tailwind CSS, Prisma, and PostgreSQL.
+It features a powerful Admin Dashboard to manage events, gallery, testimonials, stats, users, and fully dynamic pages like About and Contact.

 🌐 Live Project